tadeaspetak/make-me-move/README.md

 Let's have a look at an outline of the framework:

 - You could see it as a version of [node.js](https://nodejs.org/en/) focused on desktop, rather than a server.
-Also, it could be seen as Chromium controlled by JavaScript.
+Also, it could be seen as minimal Chromium controlled by JavaScript.
 - There are two types of processes - the **main** and **renderer** process.
 The main process has access to native GUI and other resources and APIs.
 It manages child renderer processes which are created by instantiating `BrowserWindow`.
 Each browser window runs in a separate thread and